BBN-Q/MathieuFunctions.jl/README.md

 [transmon](https://arxiv.org/abs/cond-mat/0703002).

-As an example of how this package may be used, here is the Julia code that reproduces the energy spectrum illustrated in [Koch et al.]().
+As an example of how this package may be used, here is the Julia code that reproduces the energy spectrum illustrated in [Koch et al.](https://arxiv.org/abs/cond-mat/0703002)

 ```julia
 using MathieuFunction, PyPlot